tomusborne/generatepress/readme.txt

 Release date: TBA

 * New: Flexbox layout option - see blog post for more info
+* New: Default mobile header when using aligned nav + flexbox layout
 * New: generate_before_do_template_part hook
 * New: generate_after_do_template_part hook
 * New: generate_do_template_part filter